floweredscarf/su25/labs/lab20/index.md

 <p><span style="color:white"><em>Theta(N^2)</em></span></p>

 Under these conditions, does this special case of quicksort remind you of any other sorting algorithm we've discussed in this lab?
-Discuss with your partner.
+Discuss with a partner.

 We see that quicksort's worst case scenario is pretty bad...
 You might be wondering why we'd even bother with it then!
 However, though it's outside the scope of this class for you to prove why, we can show that on *average*, quicksort has $$O(N \log(N))$$ runtime!
 In practice, quicksort ends up being very fast.